gdsge/gdsge.github.io/source/example/Guvenen2009/Guvenen2009.rst

 .. image:: figures/policy_guv.png
     :scale: 40 %

-As shown, given capital, as the bond of non-stock holders increases, the demand for bond increases and for stock decreases, which results in a lower interest rate,  higher stock price and lower equity premium.
+As shown, given capital, as the bond holding of non-stock holders increases, the demand for bond increases and for stock decreases, which results in a lower interest rate,  lower stock price and lower equity premium.

 We can then simulate the economy